jaspector

 Building permits are required for all new construction, before moving a trailer or pre-built home onto a lot, and for any addition, remodeling, or demolition.

-Typical processing time is Not publicly posted.
+Building permit processing times in Monticello, UT typically run Not publicly posted.
 Contact Megan Gallegos for current review times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Monticello, UT.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, storage sheds, playhouses and similar) with floor area of 120 square feet or less; Fences not more than 7 feet in height; Retaining walls not more than 4 feet in height measured from bottom of footing to top of wall, unless supporting a surcharge; Ordinary repair work not altering structural, fire, life-safety, or egress conditions; Portable storage containers require a separate permit application.
 Note: Monticello does not publish a separate expanded exemption list on its website.
 Contact the Building Official to confirm whether specific project types require a permit before proceeding.
+When in doubt, confirm with the local building department before starting work.